-Section 4 describes the Basin setting - a hydrogeologic conceptual model (HCM) of the Basin-which is a summary of the relevant aspects of the Basin hydrogeology that influence groundwater sustainability.
+Section 4 describes the basin setting - a hydrogeologic conceptual model (HCM) of the basin - which is a summary of the relevant aspects of the basin hydrogeology that influence groundwater sustainability.

-Section 4 draws upon previouslypublished studies, primarilyhydrogeologic and geologicinvestigations prepared byFugro for the San Luis ObispoCounty Flood Control andWater Conservation District(SLOCFCWCD) in 2002 and 2005(Fugro and Cleath 2002; Fugroet. al. 2005), and the AtascaderoArea Subbasin Basin BoundaryModification Application report (BBMR) (Fugro 2016) prepared for the AtascaderoBasin.
+Section 4 draws upon previously published studies, primarily hydrogeologic and geologic investigations prepared by Fugro for the San Luis Obispo County Flood Control and Water Conservation District in 2002 and 2005 (Fugro and Cleath 2002; Fugro et. al. 2005) and the Atascadero Basin's Basin Boundary Modification Application report (BBMR) (Fugro 2016).